A Hidden Death

 EW asked Perlow if she had shared her opinion with Eugene Police.
 “I don’t make policy or enforce policy for any of the law enforcement agencies in Lane County,” she said.

-Skinner declined to answer EW’s questions about the death of Landon Payne or the actions of his officers in arresting Payne.
+EPD Chief Chris Skinner declined to answer EW’s questions about the death of Landon Payne or the actions of his officers in arresting Payne.

 Payne’s death came two months before police in Minneapolis killed George Floyd in May 2020 and set off nationwide protests over racial injustice and police brutality.